talmolab/sleap-core-docs/docs/reference/command-line-interfaces.md

                         For optical-flow: Optical flow window size to consider at each pyramid (default: 21) --tracking.of_max_levels TRACKING.OF_MAX_LEVELS
-                        For optical-flow: Number of pyramid scale levels to consider (default: 3) --tracking.save_shifted_instances TRACKING.SAVE_SHIFTED_INSTANCES
+                        For optical-flow: Number of pyramid scale levels to consider (default: 3)
-                        If non-zero and tracking.tracker is set to flow, save the shifted instances between elapsed frames (default: 0)
-  --tracking.kf_node_indices TRACKING.KF_NODE_INDICES
-                        For Kalman filter: Indices of nodes to track. (default: ) --tracking.kf_init_frame_count TRACKING.KF_INIT_FRAME_COUNT
-                        For Kalman filter: Number of frames to track with other tracker.
-0 means no Kalman filters will be used. (default: 0) Kalman filters require TRACKING.KF_NODE_INDICES, TRACKING.MAX_TRACKING and TRACKING.MAX_TRACKS or TRACKING.TARGET_INSTANCE_COUNT, TRACKING.TRACKER to be simple or simplemaxtracks, and TRACKING.SIMILARITY to not be normalized_instance.
 ```

 #### Examples